CR(LEGAL) - INSURANCE AND ANNUITIES MANAGEMENT

 Commercial Insurance Plans

-A district may procure contracts with any insurance company authorized to do business in Texas to insure its employees under a policy of group health, accident, accidental death and dismemberment, disability income replacement and hospital, surgical, and/or medical expense insurance or a group contract providing for annuities.
-Dependents of employees may be insured under group policies which provide hospital, surgical, and/or medical expense insurance.
-Insurance Code 3.51, Sec.
-1
+An ESC may procure contracts with any insurance company authorized to do business in Texas to insure its employees.
+Policies may include group health, accident, accidental death and dismemberment, disability income replacement, and hospital, surgical, and/or medical expense insurance, or a group contract providing for annuities.
+Dependents of employees may be insured under group policies that provide hospital, surgical, and/or medical expense insurance.
+Insurance Code 3.51

-The district may purchase reinsurance for a risk covered through the fund.
-Any law or regulation requiring insurance may be satisfied by coverage provided through the fund.
-Any law or regulation requiring a certificate of insurance or an insurance agent's signature, countersignature, or approval may be satisfied by a certificate of coverage issued on behalf of the district demonstrating that coverage is provided through the self-insurance fund.
+An ESC may purchase reinsurance for a risk covered through the self-insurance fund.
+Any law or regulation requiring insurance may be satisfied by coverage provided through the self-insurance fund.
+Any law or regulation requiring a certificate of insurance or an insurance agent's signature, countersignature, or approval may be satisfied by a certificate of coverage issued on behalf of the ESC demonstrating that coverage is provided through the self-insurance fund.

 Gov't Code 2259.031

 An ESC may not use a designated broker of record to purchase insurance contracts with premiums of an aggregate value of $10,000 or more for each 12-month period.
 If an ESC expends less than $10,000, in the aggregate, on insurance premiums for each 12-month period, the ESC may use a designated broker of record to purchase insurance contracts, but the Board shall ensure that the use of a designated broker of record is in the ESC's best interest and select a designated broker of record in a manner it determines is consistent with good business management.
 Atty.
 Gen. Op.
 JC-0205 (2000)

 An ESC may become a member of a risk retention group or purchasing group created under the Federal Liability Risk Retention Act of 1986 for the purpose of obtaining insurance against any insurable risk.
 Gov't Code 2259.061